 Your total FWS award depends on:

-Once it has been determined that you are eligible for Federal Work Study, you are required to submit an application for student employment and a resume to the financial aid office.
+Once it has been determined that you are eligible for Federal Work Study, you are required to submit an online application for student employment and a resume.
 You may be contacted as job opportunities are available.
 If selected, you will be required to complete an employment background check.

 Opportunities are also available for VA work study through HCC Veterans Services.
 Additional VA work study information is available at the VA GI Bill website.

 Hopkinsville Community College offers a limited number of on-campus student worker positions (non-Federal Work Study).
 The positions are funded from HCC institutional funds, and opportunities are primarily available providing customer service to other students in the areas of the information desk, call center, and other departments within in student services.
 You are encouraged to visit the Career and Transfer Center for additional information.
-You will be required to submit an application for student employment and a resume to the Career and Transfer Center.
+You will be required to submit an online application for student employment and a resume.
 You may be contacted as job opportunities are available.
 If selected, you will be required to complete an employment background check.

 If you are a student or potential student of Hopkinsville Community College and you receive Kentucky Transitional Assistance Program (KTAP) benefits, you may be eligible to participate in the Ready to Work (RTW) program.
 There are many RTW students who are currently working in various jobs on and off campus.